CarawaysClass/carawaysclass.github.io/itse 2302/md copy/itse2302-2018-syllabus.md

 > Professor Caraway:

->I am Angela Ford from your ITSE 1311 (Beginning Web Programming) class, and I have a question about this week’s assignment.
+>I am Angela Ford from your ITSE 2302 (Intermediate Web Programming) class, and I have a question about this week’s assignment.
 I thought that we needed to complete both sections, am I correct?
 Can you please help me?

 >Angela Ford